zen-pb/janken/README.md

 #### Pseudocode
 ```
+Start
+Initialize playerScore and computerScore to 0
+While playerScore and computerScore is not equal to 3
     Player chooses a hand to play
     Randomly generate a hand for the computer
     Compare the player's hand to the computer's hand
         If the player's hand is the same with the computer's hand
             Display "Tie!"
         Else if the player's hand is Rock
-        Check if the computer's hand is Scissors
+            If the computer's hand is Scissors
                 Display "You win!"
+                Increment playerScore by one
             Else
                 Display "You lose..."
+                Increment computerScore by one
         Else if the player's hand is Paper
-        Check if the computer's hand is Rock
+            If the computer's hand is Rock
                 Display "You win!"
+                Increment playerScore by one
             Else
                 Display "You lose..."
+                Increment computerScore by one
         Else if the player's hand is Scissors
-        Check if the computer's hand is Paper
+            If the computer's hand is Paper
                 Display "You win!"
+                Increment playerScore by one
             Else
                 Display "You lose!"
+                Increment computerScore by one
+Endwhile
+If the playerScore is greater than computerScore
+    Display "Congratulations!
+You win!"
+Else
+    Display "You lose!
+Try again..."
+End
 ```